JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 gauss (generic function with 1 method)
 ```

-Note that we use type annotation to assure that all input arguments are real numbers.
-We also check whether the given standard deviation ``\sigma`` does not lead to a zero variance (the first line in the function body)
+We used type annotation to ensure that all input arguments are real numbers.
+We also checked whether the standard deviation ``\sigma`` is positive.

 ```jldoctest key_args_ex
 julia> gauss(0)